dschapman/dschapman-com/README.md

 )
 ```
 Any tailwind styling will go within the \`\` following the tw variable.

-2. Using the css className from react emotion.
+2. If the changes are specific to just one instance you can use the css className from react emotion.
 ```javascript
 import {css} from 'react-emotion'